livz/livz.github.io/_posts/2016-02-09-binary-master-ensign-5.md

 | "\x04\x03\x02\x01" | JUNK (8 bytes) | "\x40\xa0\x04\x08" | JUNK (4 bytes) | "\x04\x03\x02\x01" | JUNK (12 bytes) | RET |
 ```

 If it's not clear why, check again the stack layout from the image above.
-Basically the 4 bytes of junk represents the **i** variable, nexy we have the value that will overwrite **cookie** (has to be the same as the canary), 12 more junk bytes then the value for the return address.
+Basically the 4 bytes of junk represents the **i** variable, next we have the value that will overwrite **cookie** (has to be the same as the canary), 12 more junk bytes then the value for the return address.

 Again, test this first in GDB:
 ```bash